pyrocko/pyrocko/doc/source/library/examples/fdsn_download.rst

 ----------------------------

-To manipulate `StationXML <http://www.fdsn.org/xml/station/>`_ data through Pyrocko use the :py:mod:`pyrocko.fdsn.station` module.
+To manipulate `StationXML <http://www.fdsn.org/xml/station/>`_ data through Pyrocko use the :py:mod:`pyrocko.io.stationxml` module.
 This example will change the azimuth and dip values for channels whose codes are X, Y and Z, and set all channel instrument's input units to meters.